luca-heltai/oandav20/docs/user-guide.md

 ...
 ```

-Keys "asks" and "bids" may have 2 or more dictionary inside.
+Keys `asks` and `bids` may have 2 or more dictionary inside.
 From my observation is fine to work only with the first one to get ask and bid price:

 ```python
 >>> price = o.get_pricing(["EUR_USD"])